 Unpublished data (W. Thomason, personal communication, 2017) presented to the panel by Dr. Wade Thomason, Extension Grain Specialist at Virginia Tech, indicated that both irrigated and non-irrigated corn often remove more N than what is land-applied during the growing season.
 The data comes from several years of field trials conducted at a research facility located within the Virginia coastal plain region of the Chesapeake Bay watershed.
 Nitrogen content in the form of crude protein (CP) often exceeded the one pound per bushel fertilization rate.
 Up to 15% more CP was removed by irrigated corn that non-irrigated in paired trials.
-There were no data to indicate the impact of irrigation on the amount of N leaching past the root zone in any of the field trials, although greater concentrations of CP in irrigated corn could indicate that less N would be available to leach below the root zone.
-There is clear indication of greater yield stability in corn under irrigation over 21 years of continuous field trials (See Figure 8).
+No data were collected to determine the impact of irrigation on the amount of N leaching past the root zone in any of the field trials, although greater concentrations of CP in irrigated corn could indicate that less N would be available to leach below the root zone.
+Additionally, no data were collected to determine other possible pools of N available for uptake.
+While the panel discussed where the N might come from (e.g., mineralization of organics in the soil, ammonium in the soil, N conversion from the atmosphere during respiration), all of which we believe contribute, the panel found no research to directly support this theory.
+On sites that have a long history or manure application, there is research that shows continued mineralization of organic N exceeding 3 or 4 years after the last application of nutrients.
+Regardless, there is clear indication of greater yield stability in corn under irrigation over 21 years of continuous field trials at this Virginia Tech site (See Figure 8).